Skip to content

 Display with filter and multiple selection

-You can add a filter input field that lets you display only strings that match the filter value.
+You can add a filter input field to display only strings that match the filter value.

 Display a list of tuples